Getting Around Kangaroo Island

 Kangaroo Island is a true wildlife sanctuary.
 Owing to its isolation from the mainland, the Island has suffered less from the impact of European settlement and retains more than half of its native ‘old-growth' vegetation - a vast area of some 2,250 square kilometres.

-General Booking Enquiries about Accommodation, KI Discovery Tours, KI Shores Caravan & Camping and Penny's Restaurant can be made by filling out the form below.
+General Booking Enquires about Accommodation, KI Seafront Holiday Park, Sorrento’s Pizzeria and Penneshaw Hotel can be made by filling out the form below.
 We will reply to you as soon as possible with an answer to your query.
-We can also help with your travel arrangements and information about Kangaroo Island.
+We can also help with your travel arrangements to and from Kangaroo Island.